LawnchairLauncher/lawnicons/CONTRIBUTING.md

 **Manual process**

-Let's imagine that you have an icon in SVG format, a component and an application name.
+Let's imagine that you have an icon in SVG format, an application name and a component.

 icon: `lawnicons.svg`
 application name: `Lawnicons`